 RoamFree Ninja is one of the most convenient ways to get persistent and reliable internet access in Croatia.
 It’s a pocket-sized router which creates a Wifi hotspot, allowing you to connect up to 10 different devices at the same time (mobile phones, tablets, or laptops).

-You can use RoamFree Ninja’s device anywhere in Croatia and travel with it, which allows you to stay online wherever you go.
+You can use RoamFree Ninja’s device anywhere in Croatia.
+This small device you can travel with anywhere allows you to online wherever you go.
 It’s also really convenient if you’re traveling with friends or family since it enables internet access to every one of you, and on any device that can connect to a normal Wi-fi network.

 Ninja package includes 20GB of data transfer daily, which is more than enough for 99% of tourists.
 Spending a couple of hours on Facebook will probably not even use 5% of that.
 Essentially, you can watch Youtube in HD for about 18 hours every day.